ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Neuroscience_to_Synthetic_William-Blake.md

 ### Background of the Shifted Domain

 The convergence of neural networks and literary analysis represents a groundbreaking shift in understanding creativity and artistic expression.
 Neural networks, as models of cognition and learning, provide a unique lens through which to examine the complexities of Blake's thematic dualities and their resonance with human experience.
-Neural networks, inspired by the architecture of the human brain, involve interconnected nodes (neurons) that communicate through weighted connections (synapses).
-This model can be analogously applied to Blake's work, where themes and motifs can be viewed as nodes in a network, each influencing and interacting with one another.
+Historically, literary analysis has been predominantly qualitative, relying on interpretative frameworks that often overlook the cognitive processes underpinning artistic creation.
+Conversely, the field of neuroscience has advanced significantly in its understanding of neural mechanisms, offering insights into how humans perceive, interpret, and respond to art and literature.
+By integrating these domains, this dissertation aims to develop a more comprehensive understanding of Blake's work, one that encompasses both the emotional and cognitive dimensions of his artistry.

 ### Significance and Novelty of the Research

 This research is significant as it bridges the gap between two traditionally distinct fields—neuroscience and literature.
 By applying neural network principles to Blake's work, this dissertation not only offers fresh interpretations of his themes but also contributes to the broader discourse on the cognitive processes involved in artistic creation and appreciation.
-The novelty lies in the interdisciplinary approach that recontextualizes Blake's poetic and artistic endeavors through the lens of cognitive science, potentially leading to new insights into the nature of creativity itself.
+The novelty of this approach lies in its interdisciplinary nature, which allows for a richer, more nuanced exploration of Blake's artistic vision.
+This research challenges the conventional boundaries of literary criticism and invites scholars to consider how cognitive science can inform our understanding of literature.

 ### Overarching Research Questions and Objectives